-2021 sees the Centenary of the birth of the Orcadian writer and poet George Mackay Brown whose work had such a powerful influence on the composer Peter Maxwell Davies.
+2021 is the Centenary of the birth of the Orcadian writer and poet George Mackay Brown whose work had such a powerful influence on the composer Peter Maxwell Davies.
 In an exciting collaboration between the George Mackay Brown Fellowship and Orkney Camerata, writers and composers are invited to create new work to mark the Centenary.

 We are asking people to think about continuity and change – ideas which can be seen throughout the work of George Mackay Brown and which may have a particular resonance for us now.

-From Monday 24 May, we are inviting composers of secondary school age and above to create a short piece of music inspired by one of these pieces of writing.
+We are inviting composers of secondary school age and above to create a short piece of music inspired by one of these pieces of writing.

 Composers should select one of the pieces of writing – or a section or quotation from it – and create either: